sahasatvik/typst-theorems/src/thm.typ

   /// If ```typc auto```, defaults to @thm.supplement.
   /// -> str | auto
   counter: auto,
+  /// Formatting function controlling the appearance of the theorem
-  /// Formatting function, of the form ```typc thm => content```, where `thm` is a
+  /// environment, of the form ```typc thm => content```.
-  /// dictionary whose keys are essentially the arguments of @thm, with a
+  /// `thm` is a dictionary whose keys are essentially the arguments of @thm,
-  /// couple of additions/exceptions.
+  /// with a couple of additions/exceptions.
   /// - The keys `name`, `counter`, `number`, `restate-keys` contain their
-  ///   finally computed values.
+  ///   finally inferred/computed values.
   /// - The key `loc` contains the theorem's location.
   /// - The key `args` contains a dictionary of only the named arguments from
   ///   @thm.args.
+  /// It is often useful to use @thm.args to control formatting functions.
   /// -> function
   fmt: thm-fmt-block,
   /// Base counter name, whose numbering prefixes the theorem environment